 Course Format: Coursera

-Coursera also delivers its courses through pre-recorded videos with a combination of exercises, assignments, quizzes, etc. Each course contains several lessons of around 60 to 90 minutes.
+Coursera also delivers its courses through pre-recorded videos that combine exercises, assignments, quizzes, etc. Each course contains several lessons lasting 60 to 90 minutes.

-Since most of the courses allow self-paced learning, you’re free to take breaks and resume learning at your convenience.
+Since most of the courses allow self-paced learning, you can take breaks and resume learning at your convenience.

 edX vs Coursera: User-Interface